q-posev/ml-tsh/README.md

 ## Post-processing and visualisation

 The script required for post-processing and visualisation is provided upon request.
 It relies on additional Python packages (matplotlib and scipy) to fit and plot the results.
-Alternatively, one can adapt the existing plot-tsh-occs.py script (see https://github.com/q-posev/fit_and_plot).
+Alternatively, one can easily adapt the existing plot-tsh-occs.py script (see https://github.com/q-posev/fit_and_plot).